guilhermeromanholo/guilhermeromanholo/README.md

 # 💫About Me :
-Hi 👋, I'm Guilherme Romanholo.
+Hi, I'm Guilherme Romanholo.

 I'm Computer Science student in Unesp and interested in learn more about new technologies.

-🌱 I’m currently learning Linux, Computer Networking, Programming Languages, OOP, Data Structures, etc ...
+I’m currently learning Linux, Computer Networking, Programming Languages, OOP, Data Structures, etc ...

 # 💻Tech Stack